teisdbr/winlibrs-docs-test/librs-spec.md

 1 | When 14:42 is submitted as a Louisiana Revised Statute LRS (6), LIBRS will need Qualifiers to determine if the offense should be classified as a forcible rape or as a forcible sodomy.
 If the offense is submitted as a **14:42/V**, this would translate to a forcible rape offense, whereas if this offense is submitted as a **14:42/A** this would translate to a forcible sodomy offense.<br><br>Without any Qualifiers, LIBRS has no way to determine which offense this LRS should be reported as, and the entire incident would be rejected.
 The agency will receive the following error message: 'This LRS Code must be submitted with a Qualifier to define offense applicable.'
 2 | If an incident involved a robbery (14:64) and a forcible rape (**14:42.1/V**), two LRS offenses should be submitted.
 The 14:64 does not require any Qualifier, but the 14:42.1 does require a Qualifier.
 3 | If two females were raped in an incident, two LRS offenses should be submitted for rape: One LRS should be reported for each victim -- in this case, both LRS codes should be submitted as 14:42.1/V for Victim 001 and **14:42.1/V** for Victim 002)
-4 | 14:90/G  --  “G” refers to a Qualifier (see Qualifier List) and would be reported to the FBI as the offense of Betting/Wagering (NIBRS 39A).
+4 | 14:90/G  --  "G" refers to a Qualifier (see Qualifier List) and would be reported to the FBI as the offense of Betting/Wagering (NIBRS 39A).
 5 | If the LRS offense is Aggravated Assault (14:87.2/F) and the Offender or the Arrestee was responsible for Accessory After the Fact then the agency would submit the following: 14:87.2/F-A. This will be reported to the FBI as an Aggravated Assault, Accessory After the Fact as the offense and for LIBRS reporting this will be considered as All Other Offenses (NIBRS 90Z).